NetworkBlockDevice/nbd/README.md

     # This is a comment
     [generic]
         # The [generic] section is required, even if nothing is specified
         # there.
         # When either of these options are specified, nbd-server drops
         # privileges to the given user and group after opening ports, but
         # _before_ opening files.
         user = nbd
         group = nbd
-    	# Since version 2.9.17, nbd-server will do exports on a name
-    	# basis (the used name is the name of the section in which the
-    	# export is specified).
-This however required an incompatible
-    	# protocol change.
-To enable backwards-compatible port-based
-    	# exports, uncomment the following line:
-    	# oldstyle = true
     [export1]
         exportname = /export/nbd/export1-file
         # The following line will be ignored unless the
         # "oldstyle = true" line in the generic section above is
         # enabled.
         port = 12345
         authfile = /export/nbd/export1-authfile
         timeout = 30
         filesize = 10000000
         readonly = false
         multifile = false
         copyonwrite = false
         prerun = dd if=/dev/zero of=%s bs=1k count=500
         postrun = rm -f %s
     [otherexport]
         exportname = /export/nbd/experiment
         # The other options are all optional, except this one in case
         # the oldstyle option is used in [generic]:
         # port = 12346

 The configuration file is parsed with GLib's GKeyFile, which parses key files as they are specified in the Freedesktop.org Desktop Entry